music-encoding/music-encoding.github.io/community/mei-by-laws.md

 In order to determine a range of candidates, a four-week nomination phase will precede the elections, in which self-nominations are permitted.
 Individuals will be informed of their nomination and asked to confirm their willingness to serve on the Board determined.
 Elections will be held in a timely manner after determination of a final list of candidates.
 A ranked voting system without minimum voter turnout will be applied.

 Each member holding Personal Membership in MEI has the right to vote in Board member elections.

+### 5.4 Resignation from the Board

+Any member of the Board may resign from the Board and their corresponding commitments at any time on written notification (physical or electronic) to the administrative chair or the whole Board.

+After accepting the resignation, the Board may decide on how to proceed concerning the newly vacant position.
+Options should include but are not limited to holding a special election, appointing a replacement, or leaving the position vacant.

+In case of a special election to fill a vacancy between regular elections, the newly elected Board member will serve for the remainder of the term of the vacant position.

 ## 6 Technical Team